SimplyKnownAsG/yamlize/README.rst

 ``yamlize`` is a package for serialization of Python objects to and from YAML. ``yamlize``:

-* Retains round trip data (e.g. it retains comments, spacing, and other markup options).
+* Retains round trip data

+  * comments
+  * spacing
+  * alias/anchor names
+  * YAML merge tags,
+  * and other markup options

 * Checks types
 * Sets defaults.
+* Allows for arbirtrary data validation.
 * Does not require ``!!python/object:`` type annotations within the YAML.

 .. image:: https://travis-ci.org/SimplyKnownAsG/yamlize.svg?branch=master